-- C68 The major capex incentive rate we set under clause 3.3.5(7)(b) of the Capex IM determines the reward (or penalty) that Transpower receives (or bears) depending on how the actual cost of delivering a major capex project compares to the project's MCA.
-As noted above, the EMC is the amount of the MCA to which the major capex incentive rate does not apply. - C69 Under clause 1.1.5(2) of the Capex IM, the major capex incentive rate is 15% the default rate or an alternative rate we specify after considering a request from Transpower. - C70 In evaluating Transpower's proposed major capex incentive rate under clause C6 of Schedule C, we must have regard to at least one of the two factors listed in that provision.
-We analysed Transpower's proposed major capex incentive rate against the factor in clause C6(a): the magnitude of the cost of the Project relative to the cost of other major capex projects. - C71 The estimated cost of the Project is in the lower end of the costs of previously commissioned major capex projects since Transpower's first regulatory control period, which range from \$22 million to \$853 million. - C72 Transpower has proposed: - C72.1 a major capex incentive rate of 15%; and - C72.2 that we do not set any EMC. - C73 Our decision under clause 3.3.5(7)(b) of the Capex IM is to accept Transpower's proposed major capex incentive rate of 15% for this MCP, but as outlined above from paragraph C44, to set an amount of the MCA that is the EMC under clause 3.3.5(7)(c).
+- The major capex incentive rate we set under clause 3.3.5(7)(b) of the Capex IM determines the reward (or penalty) that Transpower receives (or bears) depending on how the actual cost of delivering a major capex project compares to the project's MCA.213 As noted above, the EMC is the amount of the MCA to which the major capex incentive rate does not apply.214 - C67 Under clause 1.1.5(2) of the Capex IM, the major capex incentive rate is 15% the default rate or an alternative rate we specify after considering a request from Transpower. - In evaluating Transpower's proposed major capex incentive rate under clause C6 of Schedule C, we must have regard to at least one of the two factors listed in that provision.
+We analysed Transpower's proposed major capex incentive rate against the factor in clause C6(a): the magnitude of the cost of the Project relative to the cost of other major capex projects. - C69 The estimated cost of the Project is in the lower end of the costs of previously commissioned major capex projects since Transpower's first regulatory control period, which range from \$22 million to \$853 million. - C70 Transpower has proposed:215 - C70.1 a major capex incentive rate of 15%; and - C70.2 that we do not set any EMC. - C71 Our decision under clause 3.3.5(7)(b) of the Capex IM is to accept Transpower's proposed major capex incentive rate of 15% for this MCP.

-&lt;sup>187 Clause B3(1) of Schedule B of the Capex IM determines how the major capex incentive rate applies to an approved major capex project.
+213 Clause B3(1) of Schedule B of the Capex IM determines how the major capex incentive rate applies to an approved major capex project.